CoR-GS: Sparse-View 3D Gaussian Splatting via Co-Regularization: Related Work

-Recent advancements in unstructured radiance fields, as demonstrated by studies like \cite{chen2023neurbf, xu2022point, kerbl20233d}, employ a collection of Gaussians to effectively represent 3D scenes.
-Notably, 3D Gaussian Splatting (3DGS) \cite{kerbl20233d} adopts an approach where radiance fields are represented using a set of anisotropic 3D Gaussians, and renders images via differentiable splitting.
-3DGS has demonstrated remarkable success in reconstructing high-quality complex scenes in real-time.
+Radiance Fields are employed for reconstructing 3D scenes and synthesizing novel views.
+Neural Radiance Fields (NeRFs) \cite{mildenhall2021nerf} have experienced significant advancements, which learn the neural volumetric representations to represent 3D scenes and render images through volume rendering.
+Since then, a great number of studies aim to improve the rendering quality \cite{barron2021mip, barron2022mip360} and efficiency \cite{chen2022tensorf, muller2022instant, sun2022direct, yu2021plenoxels, yu2021plenoctrees, liu2020nsvf, hu2023tri} for NeRFs.
+Recent advancements in unstructured radiance fields, as demonstrated by studies like \cite{chen2023neurbf, xu2022point, kerbl20233d}, employ a collection of Gaussians to represent 3D scenes.
+Notably, 3D Gaussian Splatting (3DGS) \cite{kerbl20233d} represents scenes using a set of anisotropic 3D Gaussians, and renders images via differentiable splitting.
+3DGS has demonstrated remarkable success in reconstructing high-quality complex scenes in real time.
 Despite the tremendous success of 3DGS in many 3D tasks \cite{luiten2023dynamic, wu20234d, tang2023dreamgaussian}, the behavior of 3DGS with sparse views is less investigated, posing an open problem in the field.